maorgershman/SimpleDLLInjector/README.md

 # SimpleDLLInjector
-A simple manual-mapping DLL injector, written in C & C++, Win32 API
+A simple manual-mapping DLL injector library, written in C using Win32 API.

+# Usage
+Link to `SimpleDLLInjector.dll` and call `inject(unsigned long dwPID, const char *cstrDLLFilePath)`.
+The function assumes valid PID and file path.